pratikkadam22/Art-Gallery/README.md

 - assume art piece is just an image file

 # Instructions
-- This project is shown as a template.
+- This project is shown as a template using postgreSQL, Python, Django, & ReactJS.
 You can choose to use it or create your own framework.
 - Feel free to use any tech stack that you are comfortable with.

 ## Things to note when using the template